 - Poisson: the real call rate varies around the expected call rate according to the Poisson distribution

-For more information see the Seagull Core documentation at http://gull.sourceforge.net/doc/core.html#traffic_models
+For more information see the Seagull Core documentation on the Seagull available traffic models.

 Reducing Seagull Stats, Display & Logging Overhead for Improved Performance

-You can give Seagull more time for IO instead of displaying stats by changing the display-period and log-stat-period parameters:
+You can give Seagull more time for IO instead of displaying stats by changing the following parameters:

-Finally, you can run Seagull in background mode which will disable all real-time display in the console; this can be done by using the -bg option in the run command.
-See http://gull.sourceforge.net/doc/core.html#cli_help for details.
+Finally, you can run Seagull in background mode which will disable all real-time display in the console.

 What does the Seagull “Flow control not implemented” message mean?